-Long-Term Debt - At the end of the current fiscal year, the Authority had \$200 million in bonds outstanding, which is an increase of \$32 million.
-This change is due to a new bond issued in November of 2018 at a premium for \$39.8 million (par amount of \$36.9 million).
-Normal principal payments on existing debt decreased total outstanding bonds by \$7 million.
+Long-Term Debt - At the end of the current fiscal year, the Authority had \$191 million in bonds outstanding, which is a decrease of \$9 million.
+Regular principal payments on existing debt caused the decrease.
+The Authority advance refunded the majority of the Series 2012A Bond during FY 2020.
+The Series 2019 Bond was issued for a par amount of \$17.6 million to refund \$15.9 million of the 2012A Bond and the related \$2.0 million of unamortized original issue premium.
+Roughly \$2million of the 2012A Bond remained outstanding, because that portion of the bond was not eligible for refunding before the November 2022 call date.
 More detailed information regarding the Authority's long-term debt is presented in Note 6 of the notes to the financial statements.